 Downtown Campus is just a few blocks from The Jacksonville Landing, the heart of urban Jacksonville.
-The campus, which opened in 1977, is located at 101 West State Street between Main and Pearl streets.
+The campus, which opened in 1977, is located at 101 W. State St. between Main and Pearl streets.

 At Downtown Campus, special emphasis is placed on college credit, continuing education and occupational skills training programs.
-The campus includes classrooms and laboratories for instruction in such programs as building trades, engineering technology, automotive technology, electrical and metal trades and English as a Second Language.
+The campus includes classrooms and laboratories for instruction in such programs as building trades, engineering technology, automotive technology, electrical and metal trades, and English as a Second Language.

 Downtown Campus reaches out to many different segments of the community through programs for widowed persons, senior adults, displaced homemakers and visually impaired adults.
 Major adult basic education, adult high school and GED offerings are available, too.
-The business and industry outreach program offers customized training programs on campus and in-house to local employers.
+The Business and Industry Outreach program offers customized training programs on campus and in-house to local employers.

-In addition to its academic program, Downtown Campus has a modern television studio where students can learn television production techniques and where programs and classes are broadcast on cable television in Duval and Nassau counties.
+In addition to its academic program, Downtown Campus has a modem television studio where programs and classes are broadcast on cable television in Duval and Nassau counties.